braxtonhall/galvanize-scheduling/README.md

   	 - If the user is not authenticated, response status will be set to `401`.
  	 - If unsuccessful for any other reason, response status will be set to `400`.
   - **`POST   /resource/schedule`**
 	  - Saves the provided `ISchedule` timeslots to the `ICandidate`, emails the candidate, alerting them that the schedule has been made, and books an events for every meeting with each interviewer and room on the Outlook Enterprise account.
+This will not work on Candidates that already have a schedule.
 	  - The request body should be set to the `ISchedule` to save.
 	  - If successful, the response status will be set to `200`.
  	 - If the user is not authenticated, response status will be set to `401`.